 Based on these results, Compass Therapeutics plans to hold a meeting with the U.S. Food and Drug Administration (FDA) regarding a biologics license application (BLA).

-However, with the failure to improve the key metric of OS, some say commercialization prospects have dimmed.
-Kim Jun-young, an analyst at Meritz Securities, said, "The FDA tends to view OS improvement as more important than PFS," adding, "While the PFS results are positive, the lack of clear proof of an OS advantage due to the crossover design increases approval uncertainty."
+However, with the failure to improve the key metric of OS, expectations for commercialization have dimmed.
+Kim Jun-young, an analyst at Meritz Securities, said, "The FDA tends to place more weight on OS improvement than PFS," adding, "While the PFS results are positive, the lack of clear evidence of an OS benefit due to the crossover design increases approval uncertainty."

 ※ This article has been translated by AI.
 Share your feedback here.